MicrosoftDocs/Viva/Viva/goals/business-rhythms.md

 ## Summary updates

-Get summarized OKR progress and status updates for the company, teams or individuals delivered to emails or slack channels.
+Get summarized OKR progress and status updates for the company, teams or individuals delivered to emails.

 ### Following an entity